One of the easiest ways to start an argument is to announce the best Irish movies of all time.

 And the results are in!

-These are the best Irish movies of all time as voted by you.
-They are in order as to what movie got the most votes; I have also included the movie trailers for these Irish movies.
+These are the best Irish movies of all time, as voted by you.
+They are for what movie got the most votes; I have also included the movie trailers for these Irish movies.

-Now before I get to the list.
-Please keep in mind that this is a collection of votes and the results will probably be different from your personal opinion.
+Before I get to the list, keep in mind that this is a collection of votes, and the results will probably be different from your personal opinion.

-They are in this list for a reason.
-They are not just great Irish movies but great movies for anyone to watch.
+They are on this list for a reason.
+They are great Irish movies and great movies for anyone to watch.

-Okay, enough talk let’s get to the top 10 Irish movies for St Patrick’s day.
+Okay, enough talk, let’s get to the top 10 Irish movies for St Patrick’s day.

 A true classic!